How to calculate a bet’s value?

 (4 x 30) / 100 = 1.2

 Voilà, it’s a Value bet!
-The statistics are not on your side but each payout will be 4 times your stake.
+The statistics are not on your side, but each payout will be 4 times your stake.
 If 3 out of 10 £1 bets come out winning, you will get £12 in return, which makes £2 on top of the £10 you’ve placed.
+You can also imply the value betting perspective into an Acca (accumulator) wager.
+Using a guide to betting accumulators can help you implement a broader betting strategy and aim for higher returns.

 How to get the knowledge you need to recognise value bets?